-- Defoliation/Flail shredding of tops will accelerate release of nitrogen for subsequent crops. - N in the sugarbeet tops will be available very early in the spring of 2020. - Due to saturated soils, denitrification and leaching of available N has possibly occurred. - The sugarbeet root material will tie up (immobilize) nitrogen making nitrogen fertility management challenging. - Fall soil testing will not give an accurate index of available nitrogen. - Spring soil testing would be a bit better than Fall. - Soil sample areas where beets were not harvested separately from the rest of the field in the fall of 2020, nutrient differences are likely to occur. - An additional 30-50 lbs./acre of actual Nitrogen will be needed for all nonlegume crops in 2020. - Each ton of roots with yellow tops will tie up about 5-6 lbs. per acre of soil nitrogen. - Each ton of roots with green tops will tie up about 2 lbs. per acre of nitrogen. - Plant soybeans on unharvested sugarbeet acres to avoid N management concerns in 2020. - Spring applied N for the 2020 crop on unharvested beet acres will be used more effectively than Fall applied N. - Apply N fertilizer as close to planting as possible to reduce nitrogen immobilization as unharvested beets decompose. - Banded N for row crops will be more effective than broadcast nitrogen. - Side dress part of the nitrogen in 2020 after crop emergence to maximize N use efficiency for long season crops like corn. - N management to achieve malting barley quality will be more challenging on areas of fields where beets were left.
+- Defoliation/Flail shredding of tops will accelerate release of nitrogen for subsequent crops. - N in the sugarbeet tops will be available very early in the spring. - The sugarbeet root material will tie up (immobilize) nitrogen making nitrogen fertility management challenging. - Fall soil testing will not give an accurate index of available nitrogen. - Spring soil testing would offer a bit more insight than Fall. - Soil sample areas where beets were not harvested separately from the rest of the field as available nutrient differences are likely to occur. - Additional actual Nitrogen will be needed for all non-legume crops. - Each ton of sugarbeet roots with yellow tops will tie up about 5-6 lbs. per acre of soil nitrogen. - Each ton of sugarbeet roots with green tops will tie up about 2 lbs. per acre of nitrogen. - Plant soybeans on unharvested sugarbeet acres to avoid N management concerns. - Spring applied N on unharvested beet acres will be used more effectively than Fall applied N. - Apply N fertilizer as close to planting as possible to reduce nitrogen immobilization as unharvested beets decompose. - Banded N for row crops will be more effective than broadcast nitrogen. - Side dress part of the nitrogen after crop emergence to maximize N use efficiency for long season crops like corn. - N management to achieve malting barley quality will be more challenging on areas of fields where beets were left.